-Does WA Collect Estate & Inheritance Taxes in 2019?
+Does WA Collect Estate Taxes & Inheritance Taxes in 2019?

 So, does WA Collect Estate & Inheritance Taxes?
 Washington State definitely does have an Estate Tax, however it does not collect an Inheritance Tax.